 This wine is nothing short of electric.
 Grown at over 1000m above sea level, on Tenerife's volcanic slopes, this Listan Blanco (also known as Palomino) bursts out of the glass like an actual volcanic eruption of gun smoke, ripe orchard fruit, white peach and zingy citrus.
 Benje Blanco certainly shows exactly why Envinate is so prized for their volcanic white wines.
-A unique and delicious wine with amazing texture (thanks to a tickle of flor ageing) and abundant food pairing potential.
+A unique and delicious wine with amazing texture and abundant food pairing potential.
 Try this with butter-roasted monkfish on the bone, or decant and enjoy with roasted chicken or turkey and all the trimmings.

 Envinate is a collective of winemakers who've quickly cemented themselves as Spain's modern classics.
 Their wines are made in tiny quantities and are adored by wine lovers and critics the world over.
 As a result, availability is strictly limited and we strongly suggest snapping some up while you can.